SempoCode/PHP_Bootcamp/Assignment2/README.md

 If conditions in php

-This php demonstrates the of if conditions
+This php demonstrates the of if conditions.